ShimmerEngineering/Shimmer-C-API/ShimmerBLE/VerisenseBLEDemoApp/README.md

 BLEManagerEvent.BLEAdapterEvent.DevicePaired

 ```
+## Specifying the pairing key
+The pairing key can be updated via VerisenseBLEPairingKeyGenerator.cs
 Note in the example on the app layer the Verisense Device with the largest RSS will be selected for pairing.

 # IVerisenseBLE